Applying to the best pre-med schools? Check out our College Application Boot Camp. Submit your best application!

 - There are three undergraduate schools: The Fu Foundation of Engineering and Applied Sciences, Columbia College, and the School of General Studies.

-- Its student-teacher ratio is 6:1 and 83 percent of its classes have fewer than 20 students.
+- The student-teacher ratio is 6:1 and 83 percent of its classes have fewer than 20 students.

-- It is in the Upper West Side of Manhattan and provides everything a person would desire in “a city life:” phenomenal food, nightlife, and culture.
+- The school is located in the Upper West Side of Manhattan and provides everything a person would desire in “a city life:” phenomenal food, nightlife, and culture.

 - Its worldly location is a plus for the diversity in the student population (50 percent of undergraduates identify as a student of color).

-- It also draws many well-known people to campus: famous speakers, writers/poets, and politicians.
+- Columbia also draws many well-known people to campus: famous speakers, writers/poets, and politicians.

-The university’s proximity to New York City is particularly beneficial to pre-med students, as they have numerous hospitals and clinics to choose from for internship, shadowing, and volunteer opportunities.
+The university’s proximity to New York City is particularly beneficial to pre-med students, as they have numerous hospitals and clinics for internships, shadowing, and volunteer opportunities.